Home / The Journal

 • Neighborhood micro-markets.
 Woodlawn and St. Johns don't behave like Laurelhurst; a 97211 bungalow with a legal ADU isn't a 97211 average.
 Algorithms smooth over exactly the things buyers pay premiums for.

 • Middle-housing upside.
 Portland's infill zoning means some single-family lots quietly carry duplex or ADU potential.
-County data doesn't price that; a human who tracks what investors are paying does.
+County data doesn't price that.
+A human who tracks what investors are paying does.

 How I build a real valuation

-When you ask me what your home is worth, here's what actually happens: I pull what's pending and what's sitting on your street this month — not last year.
+When you ask me what your home is worth, here's what actually happens.
+I pull what's pending and what's sitting on your street this month, not last year.
 I walk the comps like a buyer would.
 I look at how homes like yours are being written up, photographed, and priced, and where the offers landed relative to ask.
 Then you get a straight number with the reasoning behind it, in writing.

 The one-sentence version